rmolinari/thesis_1999/1999_thesis.typ

 defined as usual by $f(n) = nu$, where $concatone((restr(f, n)), nu)$ is the left most successor $restr(f, n)$ accessible infinitely often.

-We have the following (now familar) result.
+We have the following (now familiar) result.

 #proposition[
     #show: doc => setupenum(doc, formats: ("1.",))